google/spiqa/README.md

 ## 📢 News

+- [Sept, 2024] SPIQA has been accepted for publication at NeurIPS 2024 in the Datasets and Benchmarks track.
 - [July, 2024] We update instructions to run evaluation with different baselines on all three tasks, and release the [responses by baselines](https://drive.google.com/drive/folders/1Y_27zme95jz9cH1UA8cphlRKhi3afwtA?usp=sharing) to fully reproduce the reported numbers.
 - [July, 2024] [SPIQA Paper](https://arxiv.org/abs/2407.09413) is now up on arXiv.
 - [June, 2024] [SPIQA](https://huggingface.co/datasets/google/spiqa) is now live on Hugging Face🤗.